 So just what is a Camellia?
 The Camellia is a flowering plant that's origin comes from ancient China and Japan.
 The plant's leaves were originally harvested for the making of tea.
 So why the name camellia and why is the game being held in Montgomery, Alabama?
 My first thought was that they must have run out of names for all the bowl games played now.
 But upon further review, it seems the camellia is the state flower of Alabama.
 And you thought A.J.
 McCarron's girlfriend, Katherine Webb held that title didn't you?

 This year's game between the Falcons and the Jaguars actually seems like a pretty good match-up on paper.
 The teams seem very similar in a lot of respects.
 Both teams overall records are both hovering around the .500 mark with Bowling Green at 7-6 and South Alabama at 6-6.
-Both teams have identical 5-3 records in league play, with the Falcons competing in the Mid-Conference and the Jaguars in the Sun Belt Conference.
+Both teams have identical 5-3 records in league play, with the Falcons competing in the Mid-American Conference and the Jaguars in the Sun Belt Conference.

 The two teams had one common opponent this year in Kent State.
 They both defeated the Flashes by a total of ten points, with the Jaguars winning at Kent (23-13), and the Falcons winning at home (30-20).
 Both teams struggled to the finish-line this season, with South Alabama losing four of their last five games, and the Falcons losing four of their last six, including the last three.